code4libyeg/openrefine_workshop_2016/instructions/reconciliation/README.md

 ##Dataset
-Import the [Peel Author Names and Pseudonyms OpenRefine project] available from [https://github.com/code4libyeg/openrefine_workshop_2016/blob/master/Data/Peel-Author-Names-and-Pseudonyms.openrefine.tar.gz](https://github.com/code4libyeg/openrefine_workshop_2016/blob/master/Data/Peel-Author-Names-and-Pseudonyms.openrefine.tar.gz).
+Import the [Peel Author Names and Pseudonyms OpenRefine project](https://github.com/code4libyeg/openrefine_workshop_2016/blob/master/Data/Peel-Author-Names-and-Pseudonyms.openrefine.tar.gz) available from [https://github.com/code4libyeg/openrefine_workshop_2016/blob/master/Data/Peel-Author-Names-and-Pseudonyms.openrefine.tar.gz](https://github.com/code4libyeg/openrefine_workshop_2016/blob/master/Data/Peel-Author-Names-and-Pseudonyms.openrefine.tar.gz).
 This dataset contains author names, pseudonyms, and biographical information from the Peel Monographs and Serials special collection.

 ##Reconciling author names using Open Refine and VIAF
 For this exercise we will call a service that can be used to reconcile author names.
 It uses the Virtual International Authority File (VIAF) API.
 Using this service we can match authors to VIAF identifiers, widely used in Wikipedia pages and many libraries.

-To get started, in the column "Authority", go to the **Edit cell > Reconcile** tool.
+To get started, in the column "Authority", go to the **Edit cell > Reconcile** tool and click on **Start Reconciling**.

 ![](../screenshots/start_reconciling.png)